Malone-Design-Team/malone.app/markdown/weeks/week2.md

 - If you want to screen for anxiety, you could use the **Postpartum Specific Anxiety Scale** [(tap or click here)]().
   - If you score 112 or greater, consider seeking professional help.

-- See our list of recommended professionals on the resources tab of this app.
+- Check out our "Resources" tab below for a list of recommended mental health professionals.
   - Check here for more general mental health information: [tap or click here](https://www.postpartum.net/wp-content/uploads/2014/11/EnglishBrochure.pdf)
   - Here is a link to a helpful mindfulness exercise you can try this week! [insert internal link here]()